lekoala/silverstripe-base/docs/Config.md

 ## Starter config

-Here is a sample starter config
+Here is a sample mysite.yml config

 Make sure you include the "after" part to make sure your config is not overriden by the base config